top of page

 Amanda Photo.jpeg

 Amanda received her Master's Degree in Clinical Psychology from the University of Massachusetts Dartmouth and obtained her licensure as a Mental Health Counselor in 2013.
-She has also received training as a Family Trauma Professional by the International Association of Trauma Professionals.
-Amanda has advanced clinical training in early childhood mental health (birth - 6 years) as well as Trauma Focused Child-Parent Psychotherapy.
+She has also received training as a Family Trauma Professional by the International Association of Trauma Professionals and is a MaMHCA Certified Clinical Supervisor (MCCS).
+Amanda has advanced clinical training in early childhood mental health (birth - 6 years), Trauma Focused Child-Parent Psychotherapy, and Exposure Response Prevention (ERP) for treatment of OCD.
 Her therapeutic passion is working with families to repair the relationships between parent/child, siblings, and spouses.
 Her treatment is often focused on repairing disruptions in attachment as well as recovering from traumatic incidents.
 Amanda utilizes a direct therapeutic approach while offering supportive feedback and skill training to help patients effectively address personal life challenges.
 Particular areas of interest include: PTSD; Post-Partum Depression & Anxiety; Mood Disorders; Anxiety Disorders; Co-parenting; and Distress in Relationships.
 Amanda strongly believes that the fundamental basis of therapy relies on honesty, open communication and emotional expression emotional expression.

 Clinical Director